-Pass, with a recommendation that the student not be considered for the UW History PhD program.
+- Pass, with a recommendation that the student not be considered for the UW History PhD program.

 - Fail.
 If the student fails the MA Examination, a written explanatory evaluation of the student's performance in the exam must be provided by the MA Committee.
 The evaluation will be placed in the student's file.
 The grade sheet and the evaluation are not confidentialâ€”the student may see both.
 There is no re-examination for the MA

-	- If the student passes the MA Exam, the MA Committee members must also sign the Graduate School's Warrant for the MA Degree at the conclusion of the MA Exam.
-The Graduate Office transmits the Department's approval for the degree to the Graduate School.
+- The MA Committee members must also sign the Graduate School's Warrant for the MA Degree at the conclusion of the MA Exam.
+If the student passes the MA Exam, the Graduate Office transmits the Department's approval for the degree to the Graduate School.

 - The MA Exam grade sheet and the signed Warrant are placed in the student's file.